 - create a virtual environment that will contain all the python packages that you use in your project:

 virtualenv -p python3 my-project_env

-- activate it
+- then activate the environment

 (might be different for other operating systems)